aio-libs/aiohttp/docs/client_reference.rst

       :param str server_hostname: Sets or overrides the host name that the target server’s certificate will be matched against.

-         See :method:`asyncio.loop.create_connection` for more information.
+         See :py:meth:`asyncio.loop.create_connection` for more information.

          .. versionadded:: 3.9